 How to Install and Use Steam on Ubuntu Linux

 Gaming on Linux has been made easier and more accessible thanks to Steam.
-In this tutorial, we’ll see how to install Steam on Ubuntu and how to use it to play games on Ubuntu.
-Before we see that, let’s first find out more about Steam.
+In this tutorial, we will see how to install Steam on Ubuntu and how to use it to play games on Ubuntu.

 What is Steam?

-So if you purchase/download a game, you can install it on various devices and platform using your Steam account.
+So, if you purchase/download a game, you can install it on various devices and platforms, including Linux, using your Steam account.

 How to install Steam on Ubuntu?

-Alternatively, you can use the evergreen command line for installing Steam.
+Alternatively, you can use the evergreen command line for installing Steam (if you want the deb package).
 In a terminal, use the command below:

 sudo apt install steam-installer